myakhlaqi/distributions_package/README.md

 ```

 ### Installing
-This package is poblicly available in pypi repository.
+This package is poblicly available in pypi repository (https://pypi.org/project/dist-gb-akhlaqi/).
 To install from pypi repository run:
 ```
-pip install
+pip install dist-gb-akhlaqi
 ```

 To easy install and use this package follow this commands: